top of page

 Hidden away in a quiet neighbourhood of El Jadida is the Espace de la Memoire Historique de la Resistance et de la Liberation, a museum dedicated to preserving the often overlooked history of Morocco during the World Wars.
 The museum chronicles how these conflicts impacted everyday Moroccan life, from food shortages and rationing to a massive influx of European refugees seeking shelter.

 The museum also illuminates the important role of the Moroccan Resistance whose members risked their lives to push back against the Vichy regime and Nazi occupation.
-Faded photographs and wartime propaganda posters offer a window into the past while the extensive collection of weapons and military uniforms worn by the Resistance fighters depict their grassroots struggle.
+Faded photographs and wartime propaganda posters offer a window into the past while the collection of weapons and military uniforms worn by the Resistance fighters depict their grassroots struggle.

 Soak up the sights, sounds and smells of the Old Market